Ernst Johann Eitel: A Cantonese Dictionary

 Eitel published his Cantonese dictionary, Chinese Dictionary in the Cantonese Dialect in 1877.
 This expanded the work of James Legge on the Kangxi Dictionary.

 Eitel used his own system of Cantonese Romanization which was a minor refinement of the work of Elijah Bridgman in his pioneering 'Chinese Chrestomathy in the Canton Dialect' of 1841 and Samuel Williams' glossary dictionary Tonic Dictionary of the Chinese Language in the Canton Dialect written in 1856.
 His publication was intended to standardize the pronunciation of Cantonese by students in Hong Kong.

 His work was criticised by Wong Shik-ling in his book A Chinese Syllabary Pronounced according to the Dialect of Canton on the basis that it inherited inaccuracies from former works.

+Family

+Eitel married Mary Anne Winifred Eaton (c.
+1838 in Norton, Worcestershire – 26 February 1923); sometime around 1866.
+They had two sons and two daughters: